theodoremoreland/WebCaesar/README.md

 ## Overview

 This web application allows the user to encrypt and decrypt text using Caesar's Cipher, starting with a randomly selected dad joke.

+### Caesar's Cipher

+Caesar's Cipher is a type of substitution cipher in which each letter in the plaintext is shifted (or rotated) a certain number of places down or up the alphabet.

+For example, with a rotation of 3:

+-   `A` would be replaced by `D`
+-   `B` would become `E`
+-   `C` would become `F`
+-   etc...

+The method is named after _Julius Caesar_, who used it in his private correspondence.

+Here's a simple example:

+-   Original text: `HELLO`
+-   Rotation: `3`
+-   Rotated text: `KHOOR`

+To decrypt the message, you would rotate the letters back by the same number.

+### Features

 The application supports the following features:

 -   Upload text as `.txt` file
 -   Download text as `.txt` file
--   Automatically decrypt Caesar Cipher encrypted text (works across multiple languages)
+-   Automatically decrypt Caesar Cipher encrypted text
--   Manually decrypt or encrypt text (works across multiple languages)
+-   Manually rotate letters by vertically dragging letter columns
+-   Change the language/alphabet used for original and/or rotated text
+-   Although not the recommended experience, touch screen and mobile are supported
+-   Changes are automatically saved to the browser every 2.5 seconds or so (via `localStorage`)

-### Supported languages include:
+#### Supported languages include:

 -   English
 -   Spanish